getml/reflect-cpp/docs/supporting_your_own_format.md

     /// Iterates through an array and writes the contained values into
     /// a std::vector<InputVarType>.
     std::vector<InputVarType> to_vec(const InputArrayType& _arr) const noexcept {...}

+    /// Iterates through an object and inserts the key-value pairs into the object
+    /// reader.
+See below for a more detailed explanation. template <class ObjectReader>
+    std::optional<Error> read_object(const ObjectReader& _object_reader,
+                                     const InputObjectType& _obj) const noexcept {...}

     /// Constructs T using its custom constructor.
 This will only be triggered if
     /// T was determined to have a custom constructor by